 Shop in your budget.

 Go to Dollar Tree or Thrift Stores.
 Avoid party stores and their markups.
 Dollar tree has so many party supplies that you can easily dress up and they are only $1.
 And I know it sounds crazy to get party supplies at a thrift store but I’m talking decorations like a punch bowl, serving tray, charcuterie board, vases for flowers or holiday decorations.
 I mean, if it’s good enough for your Halloween costume why not for other parties.
 Buy items at a discounted price, clean them up and upcycle.
+And if you’re planning on using neon signs for decoration, you can visit Neon Mama and see if their items fit your budget.

 Have a great playlist